Speaker Johnson unveils bill to fund the government through September 30

 (CNN) — House Speaker Mike Johnson formally unveiled plans on Saturday for a government funding stopgap through September 30 — a measure intended to stave off a potential March 14 shutdown and buy time for Donald Trump and GOP leaders to steer key pieces of the president’s agenda through Congress this summer.

-But Democrats’ top spending leaders quickly slammed the door on supporting the measure, raising the specter of a high-stakes clash next week.
+But Democratic leaders quickly slammed the door on supporting the measure, raising the specter of a high-stakes clash next week.

 The president himself on Saturday endorsed the measure, which includes some cuts to domestic spending programs that Democrats will likely oppose.
 GOP leadership aides said Saturday that it would increase defense spending by about $6 billion while domestic spending would drop by about $13 billion.